bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

 ## Conclusion

-As we have demonstrated above, we can configure and expose in a really easy and quickly way the http api for all wamp procedures registered in the Bondy Marketplace demo
+As we have demonstrated above, we can configure and expose in a really easy and quickly way the http api spec for all wamp procedures registered in the Bondy Marketplace demo.

-As a reference, you can see the configured http api spec in the steps above [api_gateway_config.json](https://github.com/bondy-io/bondy-demo-marketplace/blob/main/resources/api_gateway_config.json)
+As a reference, you can see the complete configured http api spec in the steps above [api_gateway_config.json](https://github.com/bondy-io/bondy-demo-marketplace/blob/main/resources/api_gateway_config.json)

 Besides, you can check the complete Postman collection with the all configured http endpoints here [Bondy Marketplace demo Postman Collection](/assets/tutorials/Bondy_Marketplace_demo.postman_collection.json)